Wednesday, November 9, 2016

 Tuesday, May 17, 2016

 Breathing is the most important and necessary thing you do every day.
-But breathing, bringing in oxygen, can also be so healthy to your body and mind as well as emotional well-being.
+Controlled breathing and bringing in more oxygen, can also be very healthy for your body and mind as well as emotional well-being.
 Intuitive breathing can produce health many benefits and increase your level of mindfulness.

 Breathing and Anxiety